Expungement: Getting Legal Help

 There are many different factors that influence whether a court will be willing to grant an expungement.
 Certain crimes are virtually always ineligible for expungement, while even minor crimes typically have conditions that must be met in order to qualify for expungement, which is often viewed as a discretionary action on the part of the court even where a crime is eligible and conditions are met.

 Most jurisdictions require that the petitioner have few convictions and no arrests or convictions for a significant period before applying.
-The petitioner certainly must have completed the punishment and probation for their most recent conviction, but there is often a significant period of time that needs to pass since the completion of a sentence/probation before the petitioner becomes eligible for expungement
+The petitioner certainly must have completed the punishment and probation for their most recent conviction, but there's often a significant period of time that needs to pass since the completion of a sentence or probation before the petitioner becomes eligible for expungement

-If you are interested in learning more about expungement of an arrest or criminal conviction, you should contact an attorney to discuss expungement eligibility and procedural guidelines in your area.
+If you're considering an expungement, getting legal help may be a smart move.
 An experienced attorney will be able to explain what (if any) expungement options are available in your state or county for your particular circumstances, and will guide you through each step in the expungement application process.
-Contact a competent local attorney for a free case review to get started.
+Find a criminal law attorney near you today.